 The main, outdoor swimming pool is across the gardens.
 The view from here down a forested valley is quite unlike what you'd find at other poolsides!
 And there are plenty of sunloungers.

-Directly above the outdoor pool is a barbecue hut and close by is a fitness room with an exercise bike, table tennis, pool table and table football.
+Directly above the outdoor pool is a barbecue hut and close by is a games room with table tennis, pool table and table football.
 Best of all is a heated (up to 28°C) indoor pool.
 These facilities are all available to guests at no extra charge.

 There are also spa services, which are not included in the accommodation rental price and charged locally.